Head to the northern Napa Valley to experience Calistoga’s best wineries, restaurants, and spas.

 Solage takes a subtler approach at its chic spa.
 The signature “Mudslide” treatment here begins with patrons spending time in a steam room slathered with French clay and concludes with a session in a vibrating sound chair.
 Check with the property for the current offerings.

 Baths at Roman Spa mixes volcanic ash with peat for a less gloppy feeling.
 The prices at this more workaday spa are slightly lower than the above facilities.
 You may not feel as pampered as elsewhere, but you’ll surely emerge relaxed.

-Dinner: Two choices here, depending on your mood and culinary preferences.
-Making a reservation is a good idea at both, especially during summer and early fall.
+Dinner: Several choices here, depending on your mood and culinary preference.
+Making a reservation is a good idea, especially during summer and early fall.